 - Hickory

-The planned model is statewide telehealth: once MyStreetHealth is licensed and open in North Carolina, patients physically located in North Carolina at the time of the visit may be evaluated by telehealth, subject to clinical appropriateness, pharmacy access, and applicable law.
+The model is statewide telehealth: patients physically located in North Carolina at the time of the visit may be evaluated by telehealth, subject to clinical appropriateness, pharmacy access, and applicable law.

 Frequently asked questions

-Can I get Suboxone in western NC (Asheville area) right now?
+Can I get Suboxone in western NC (Asheville area)?

 Will you serve the Outer Banks and rural eastern NC?